How to Be More Productive

 In this blog, we’ll look at what a productive remote team looks like and what it takes to get there.
 Let’s get straight to the point.

-1. Accept the New Normal as “Business as Virtual”
+1. Accept the new normal as “Business as virtual”

 “When it comes to virtual teams, the biggest mistake managers make is operating like it’s business as usual.” – Otema Yirenkyi